I’ve had a lot of different teachers over the decades. Here are the ones who had the biggest impact on my work, most recent on top:

 Hungry Owl Project (HOP).
 I actively volunteered for Hungry Owl Project for 7 years. https://www.hungryowls.org/

 The Bird Rescue Center.
 My timing was lousy.
 After we moved up to Santa Rosa, it took a while before I was ready to commit to another wildlife rehab organization and finally joined BRC.
 I took the resident raptor handler training program and graduated 3 days before the shelter-in-place orders came down.
-Since then, I’ve helped with spreadsheets and hope to get back to working with their birds.
-Their training program is truly remarkable: https://birdrescuecenter.org/
+As soon as I was fully vaccinated, I returned and my life feels so much fuller now.
+Great people to work with and their training program is truly remarkable: https://birdrescuecenter.org/

 All About Owls.
 I helped get this organization started.
 In the end, I couldn’t give them the time they needed.
-But I have watched them over the last year and they’re doing very well (maybe even better) without me! https://allaboutowls.org/
+But I have watched them over the last few years and they’re doing very well (maybe even better) without me! https://allaboutowls.org/

 International Bird Rescue (IBR).
 I’ve only briefly volunteered here, during a big oil spill.
 They are organized, caring, and very, very hard working: https://www.birdrescue.org/